Nourish - 9 Ways to Help Beat Bloating

 From now on make sure you are drinking plenty of water (or alternatively electrolyte filled coconut water) throughout the day and see how you feel.
 It could be as simple as that.

-Do note that drinking lots of water right before or after eating can dilute your digestive enzymes and make it harder for you to digest your food, so try to hold off drinking a lot of fluids at least 30 mins before eating, if not a tad longer (small sips during a meal is totally fine).
+Do note that drinking lots of water right before or after eating can dilute your digestive enzymes and make it harder for you to digest your food.
+Instead, try to hold off drinking a lot of fluids at least 30 mins before eating, if not a tad longer (small sips during a meal is totally fine).

 No. 6 – Fruit for Dessert